ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 ### NetworkObject

 This is a component you attach to a game object to make it networked.
 Needs to be in the root of the object, and will apply to all child objects also.
 This contains things like the owner of the object, and wether the local client has state/input authority.
+NetworkObjects have to be baked before they can be used, since its list of networked behaviours tied to the object is static, meaning networked behaviours can't be added at runtime.
+For networked objects in scenes and prefabs, Fusion will automatically bake them on save, but if you want to create a networked object from scratch at runtime, you'll have to go through a baking step (not documented here).

 ### NetworkTransform